jdmeyer3/minimal-python-api/README.md

 # Creating the Docker image

 For the docker image I'm simply using a Python Alpine image.
 NOTE. make sure the python version you use for the alpine image matches what's in your `pants.ini` file.
 Copy the PEX into the container and run it.
 It's that simple.
 I'll work on gathering size comparisons of deploying the Python app via a wheel vs. the PEX.
 In my experience, this is the simpliest (in terms of the Dockerfile) and smallest Docker Python app I've made.

+# Contributions
+If I've made some mistake or you would like me to go over some other build processes, please submit an issue and I'll try to help as much as I can.